 It is so simple to make.
 This salad comes together in about 5 minutes.
 No stress.

-It is vegetarian, gluten-free, remove the cheese, and is vegan, etc. This salad is good for everyone!
+It is vegetarian, and gluten-free, if you want, remove the cheese, and it's vegan, etc. This salad is good for everyone!

 Ingredients In The Simple Strawberry Basil Salad